CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Experimental design

 \textbf{Missing model.} Missing data are pervasive in real-world time-series applications, and performing causal inference directly in the presence of such gaps can lead to substantial estimation errors~\cite{cheng2023cuts,cheng2024cuts+,runge2018causal,hyttinen2016causal}.
 It is therefore crucial that causal discovery algorithms be capable of handling incomplete observations.
 In this work, we adopt the Missing Completely At Random (MCAR) mechanism~\cite{tu2019causal}, where each entry is independently removed according to a Bernoulli distribution with probability~$\gamma \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$.
-Since most benchmark methods considered in our study cannot operate directly on datasets containing missing values, we impute the missing entries using zero-order hold interpolation~\cite{cheng2023cuts,cheng2024cuts+} before applying causal discovery.
+Since most benchmark methods considered in our study cannot operate directly on datasets containing missing values, we impute the missing entries using zero-order hold (ZOH) interpolation~\cite{cheng2023cuts,cheng2024cuts+} before applying causal discovery.
+To rule out the possibility that the choice of imputation strategy influences our findings, we further evaluate all benchmark methods under Gaussian process interpolation and linear interpolation in Appendix~\ref{app_imputation}.
+The results demonstrate that the choice of imputation strategy does not affect the main experimental conclusions in Section~\ref{sec:results}.

 \textbf{Trend and seasonality model.} Real-world time series frequently exhibit deterministic trends and periodic seasonal fluctuations~\cite{cleveland6seasonal,chatfield2019analysis}.
 Following the setup in~\cite{ferdous2025timegraph}, we augment the vanilla data-generating process by adding a trend component together with a seasonal component.
-The observed process is defined as:

-where $x_{t,i}$ denotes the value generated by the linear vanilla model~\eqref{eq:var} or nonlinear vanilla model~\eqref{eq:lorenz}.
-The trend component introduces a variable-specific linear drift:

-where $\rho$ controls the strength of the trend.
-The seasonal component incorporates two harmonics with variable-specific phase shifts:
+We provide a detailed description of the data-generation mechanism in Appendix~\ref{app_assumption}.